gpn64/Cortonis-Pharma-Sales-Dashboard/README.md

 The dashboard is designed for two audiences:
 - **Sales leadership** - executive overview, trend monitoring, high-level KPIs
 - **Territory and field managers** - granular performance by rep, territory, product, and channel

+All pages were wireframed in **Figma** before development - wireframe images are embedded directly in the report as reference layers.

 ---